 School staff will research all purchases and compare prices prior to making decisions regarding the expenditure of School funds.
-To ensure a diverse pipeline of potential vendors, priority during the research phase will be given to vendors certified as Minority Business Enterprise (MBE) and/or Women's Business Enterprise (WBE).

-Micro-Purchasing: Employees are expected to utilize the Approved Providers List (see below) maintained by the Purchasing Officer when making a purchasing decision under \$10,000, and the purchase may be awarded without the solicitation of competitive bids.
+Micro-Purchasing: Employees are expected to utilize the Approved Providers List (see below) maintained by the Purchasing Officer when making a purchasing decision under \$3,500, and the purchase may be awarded without the solicitation of competitive bids.

-Small Purchasing: If the estimated expenditure is more than \$10,00 but less than \$250,000, the employee authorized to make the purchase must:
+Small Purchasing: If the estimated expenditure is more than \$3,500 but less than \$100,000, the employee authorized to make the purchase must:

-- 1) Notify the Purchasing Officer of the needed purchase.
+- 1. Notify the Purchasing Officer of the needed purchase.
 The Purchasing Officer may send electronic notices of the proposed purchase to all providers on the School provider list.
-The Purchasing Officer may decide to directly conduct or oversee the purchase or allow the authorized employee to conduct the purchase. - 2) Obtain at least two (2) quotes or offers from providers.
-The employee may solicit bids, quotes or offers directly from providers and may utilize bids received by fax, telephone, e-mail and catalog comparison. - 3) If fewer than two (2) providers sell or provide the service or product, document that fact and consult the available provider(s). - 4) Provide the Purchasing Officer with the proper documentation, including documentation of which provider was chosen and the reasons for selecting that provider.
+The Purchasing Officer may decide to directly conduct or oversee the purchase or allow the authorized employee to conduct the purchase. - 2.
+Obtain at least two (2) quotes or offers from providers.
+The employee may solicit bids, quotes or offers directly from providers and may utilize bids received by fax, telephone, e-mail and catalog comparison.

+- 3. If fewer than two (2) providers sell or provide the service or product, document that fact and consult the available provider(s). - 4.
+Provide the Purchasing Officer with the proper documentation, including documentation of which provider was chosen and the reasons for selecting that provider.

-Competitive Purchasing: If the estimated expenditure is \$250,000 or more, the purchase will be made through competitive negotiation or competitive bidding.
+Competitive Purchasing: If the estimated expenditure is \$100,000 or more, the purchase will be made through competitive negotiation or competitive bidding.